TheRandomLabs/RandomConfigs-CSGO/README.md

 ## Recommended launch options

 `-novid`
-* Disables the CS:GO introduction video on startup.
+* Disables the introduction video on startup.

 `-no-browser`
 * Stops ads from loading on community servers.
 You can still use the in-game browser in the Steam